jakearchibald/jakearchibald.com/static-build/posts/2021/03/f1-perf-part-3/index.md

 ## Possible improvements

 - **3 second delay to content-render** caused by unnecessary inlining.
 Covered in detail below.
-- **10 second delay to main image** caused by JavaScript responsive images implementation.
-Fixed by using [real responsive images](/2015/anatomy-of-responsive-images/).
+- **10 second delay to main image** caused by a JavaScript responsive images implementation, [like we saw in part 2](/2021/f1-perf-part-2/#issue-delayed-primary-image).
+These should be [real responsive images](/2015/anatomy-of-responsive-images/).
-- **Additional 2 second delay to main image** caused by extra connection.
+- **Additional 2 second delay to main image** caused by an extra connection.
 Why is this is problem is [covered in part 1](/2021/f1-perf-part-1/#avoid-blocking-resources-on-other-servers), but the solution here is just to move the images to the same server.
 - **Additional 2 second delay to main image** caused by poor optimisation.
 Covered in detail below.
 - **40 second delay to key image** caused by loading it with JavaScript.
 Covered in detail below.
 - **Additional 30 second delay to that image** caused by poor optimisation.
 Covered in detail below.
 - **2 second delay to fonts** caused by extra connection.
 Again, this is [covered in part 1](/2021/f1-perf-part-1/#avoid-blocking-resources-on-other-servers), but the solution here is just to move the fonts to the same server.
 - **40+ second delay to content-blocking cookie modal** caused by… a number of things, [covered in part 1](/2021/f1-perf-part-1/#key-issue-late-modal).

 Remember these delays overlap in some cases.

+## Issue: Unnecessary inlining

 Here's the first bit of the timeline:

 <figure class="full-figure max-figure">
 <img width="440" height="180" alt="" decoding="async" loading="lazy" src="asset-url:./red-bull-waterfall.png" style="width: 100%; height: auto;">
 </figure>

-This shows that we get our content-render while the browser is still downloading the HTML, meaning there are _no_ blocking resources.
+The page renders around the 6s mark, which is while the HTML is still downloading.
+Browsers can stream HTML and render it while it's downloading; it's a great feature of parsed-HTML that many sites don't get the benefit of due to blocking resources.
+Because the page renders with that one resource, we know there are _no_ blocking resources.
 This suggests the CSS is inlined, and from looking at the source, yep, it is.

-There are some issues that I've already covered looking at other sites:

-- [Key issue: Late modal](#key-issue-late-modal): There's a full-screen modal that lands after almost a minute.
-- [Issue: Fonts on another server](#key-issue-blocking-resource-on-another-server): This delays the fonts load by a couple of seconds.
-A few preload tags would help here too.

-And some stuff that's worth looking at in more detail:

-## Issue: Unnecessary inlining

 Inlining avoids request/response overhead, which is great for render-blocking resources.
 But also, since it's part of the _page_, you can tailor the inlining for _that page_.